-The Racism Meghan Faced As A Royal Was So Awful, According To 'Finding Freedom'
+The Reported Racism Meghan Faced As A Royal Laid Out In 'Finding Freedom' Will Make You Angry

 Finding Freedom is the book everyone is talking about, and with good reason.
 The biographical novel surrounding Prince Harry and Meghan Markle's life is bringing fans closer than ever to the couple's lives, and it's packed with brand new info about the couple's lives as royals.
 While many positive aspects of the couple's life were highlighted, their hardest moments were exposed as well.
 These details about the reported racism Meghan faced as a royal from Finding Freedom will leave you feeling angry.